 In our last blog about Bitcoin’s backstory we explored Satoshi Nakamoto’s simple, yet revolutionary solution for creating an immutable, transparent and regulatory compliant digital record-keeping system.

 To recap: Cryptocurrencies of the ‘90s were designed to operate anonymously and behind closed doors.
 As a result, governments shut down the entirety of the 1 Trillion dollar industry in a single week in 2002.
 In contrast to their gameplan, Satoshi Nakamoto created the Bitcoin blockchain to operate as a publicly run, distributed ledger technology - the first of its kind.

-This is an extract (Chapter 2) from our upcoming eBook, "What is Bitcoin?
+This is an extract (Chapter 2) from our new eBook, "What is Bitcoin?
 11th Birthday Edition".

 To understand the Bitcoin blockchain’s true value and potential applications, it’s essential to agree on our definitions of the most important concepts we’re talking about.
 And so, the first term to get clarity on is the infamous ‘cryptocurrency’.

 Although a throng of cryptocurrencies have sprouted since the birth of Bitcoin, and Bitcoin is usually pooled along with the ‘cryptocurrency industry’, it is everything but.
 Let me allow Dr Craig Wright, the individual behind Bitcoin’s pseudonymous founder, Satoshi Nakamoto to explain: